A fundamental differential system of Riemannian geometry: Introduction

-This is deduced immediately from Theorem \ref{derivadasdasnforms}.
-Throughout the text the reader will notice that we pursue some of the consequences of \eqref{dalphaicomcsc}.
-We look forward to develop the interplay with submanifold theory of space-forms since this seems to be a most promising feature of the $n$-forms.
+For $c=0$ we may say these are the differential versions of the quite well-known Hsiung-Minkowski identities.

-We also show how the forms relate to certain calibrated geometries and, at least, to one special Riemannian geometry or \textit{gwistor} space.
-The latter consists of a natural ${\mathrm{G}}_2$ structure existing always on $SM_1$ for any given oriented 4-manifold $M$, first discovered in \cite{AlbSal1} and which brought new insight on the role of Einstein metrics.
+We also show how the forms relate to certain calibrated geometries and, at least, to one special Riemannian geometry of ${\mathrm{G}}_2$-\textit{twistor} space.
+The latter consists of a natural ${\mathrm{G}}_2$ structure existing always on $S_1M$ for any given oriented Riemannian 4-manifold $M$, firstly discovered in \cite{AlbSal1} and which brought a new field of interaction with Einstein metrics.

-More noticeable, we prove a Theorem in the general setting whose content is as follows: an oriented Riemannian $n+1$-manifold is Einstein if and only if $\alpha_{2}$ is coclosed.
+In Theorem \ref{metricaEinsteinealpha2} we find the essential result which is behind the case of ${\mathrm{G}}_2$-twistors.
+We prove that an oriented Riemannian $n+1$-manifold is Einstein if and only if $\alpha_{n-2}$ is coclosed.
+The index $i$ in $\alpha_i$ certainly relates to a degree of Riemannian complexity, notwithstanding $\alpha_n,\alpha_{n-1}$ being always coclosed and all the $n$-forms being coclosed if $M$ has constant sectional curvature.

-Further applications of the natural Lagrangians go through an analysis of the Euler-Lagrange equations of the first few functionals $\calF_i(N)=\int_{\hat{N}}\alpha_i$ on the set of submanifolds $N\hookrightarrow M$ with lifts $\hat{N}$ into $SM_1$ (as applied in similar context by known references in metric problems of Euclidean space or in low dimensional $M$).
-One may also study the sort of problems related to the linear Weingarten equations.
-Their significance, which we postpone for a future development, should be understood in regard with the flat metric case in \cite{BGG}.
+Further applications of the natural Lagrangians go through an analysis of the Euler-Lagrange equations of the first few, $i=0,1,2$, functionals $\calF_i(N)=\int_{\hat{N}}\alpha_i$ on the set of submanifolds $N\hookrightarrow M$ with natural lift $\hat{N}$ into $S_1M$.
+These follow as applied in similar context by known references in metric problems on space-forms, cf. \cite{BGG,Rei}.
+Indeed the pullback of the $\alpha_i$ coincides with $(-1)^i$ times the $i$th-symmetric polynomial on the principal curvatures of ${N}$, now in a general Riemannian framework.
+With these methods we are able to give in Theorem \ref{teo_HsiungMinkowski} a new proof of the Hsiung-Minkowski identities in Euclidean space, cf. \cite{Hsiung,Katsurada}.
+One may also study problems regarding linear Weingarten equations, whose significance is revealed through the flat metric case in \cite{BGG}, but we do not pursue these here.

-The importance of searching for infinitesimal symmetries of the Lagrangian systems is recalled.
-Some results are deduced on a constant sectional curvature ambient manifold, hoping they might lead to some conservation laws.